saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

       <figure>
         <img src="/assets/images/leadership/tiamat.jpg" />
         <figcaption>
-          Tiamat
+          Tiamat - source wiki
         </figcaption>
       </figure>
     </div>
     <p>
       One great example of human’s creative mind is religion.
-We are capable of believing in supernatural.
-Our creative mind allows us to believe in extraordinary things like God with unlimited power and so kind who is also tolerant of all the suffering in the world and would punish you hardly in after life.
-We have communicated those belief and created a community around it.
-Hence, one of human’s biggest invention is region!
-Religion made us form tribes, worship Gods and work together to make Gods happy and satisfied.
-Religion made us believe in afterlife, Heaven and Hell.
-We do good things to enter the heavens and pray to be protected from the hell.
+We are capable of believing in the supernatural.
+Our creative mind allows us to believe in extraordinary things like a God with unlimited power, kind enough to tolerate all the suffering in the world, and ready to administer harsh punishment upon you for your sins in an eternal afterlife!
+Or so some stories go.
+We have communicated those beliefs and created a community around it.
+Hence, one of humans' biggest inventions is religion!
+Religion made us form tribes, worship Gods, and work together to make Gods happy and satisfied.
+Religion made us believe in an afterlife, a Heaven and Hell.
+We do good things to enter the heavens and pray to be protected from Hell.
     </p>
   </div>
 </section>

 <section>
-  <title>socialization</title>
+  <title>Socialization</title>

   <div class="container">
     <p>
       Human are also social animals.
-But what is socialization and is there a limit to how much interactions we can handle?
+But what is socialization?
+Is there a limit to how many interactions we can handle?
     </p>
     <p>
-      Without looking too much into biology, once again, evolution supports socialization (sorry introverts, including myself!).
-Look at it this way, if a father and a mother stayed around longer, children had a better chance of surviving.
+      Without looking too much into biology, once again, evolution supports socialization.
+Apologies to all of you  introverts, including myself!
+Look at it this way: If a father and a mother stayed around longer, children had a better chance of surviving.
 Larger families and tribes could also better defend themselves against intruders.
-They would help each other with their youngsters and share food and nests.
+They would help each other with their youngsters, share food, and build homes.
 That's how we formed teams and tribes.
     </p>
   </div>
   <div class="container">
     <div class="left text">
       <p>
         What about those who want to stay alone?
-If one has to only answer to themselves and can do whatever they want, can we call it a team or an organization?
+If one has to only answer to themselves and can do whatever they want, we don't say they're in a team or an organization.
       </p>
       <p>
-        What happens when we add a second person to the team?
-Now we have links <b>n*(n-1)/2</b>.
-The moment we add a second person, we have a team dynamics, it’s a small team but it is at last a team.
+        What happens when we add a second person?
+Now we have a team because we have relationships (n*(n-1)/2).
+The moment we add a second person, we have a team dynamics.
+It's a small team, but it is at last a team.
       </p>
       <p>
-        Now that come a few hundred thousands forward, the questions is what team size is right?
+        Now let's come a few hundred thousand years forward to the present.
+The growth of our societies, families, companies, and teams raises the question, "What team size is the right size?"
       </p>
       <blockquote>
-        If you cannot feed a team with two pizzas, it’s too large
+        If you cannot feed a team with two pizzas, it's too large.
         <footer>-- Jeff Bezos</footer>
       </blockquote>
     </div>